808DevTeam/TransferUI/README.md

 # TransferUI
-This plugin allows peole to transfer servers through UI
+This Plugin Allows People To Transfer Servers Through A UI